I’ve been totally glad to join the EVERYTHING MUST GO project,

 during the city Fashion Week.

-Organised by Terre di mezzo Eventi
+Organised by Terre di mezzo Eventi,

 it is a fair that gathers small enterprises,